theophilee/theophilee.github.io/_posts/2023-06-28-llms-as-cultural-technologies.md

 The only potential downside of current LLM-based tools for accessing existing knowledge is that they can hallucinate answers.
 In practice, this hasn't been much of an issue in my day-to-day work with ChatGPT.
 Perplexity already addresses this problem by making retrieval and citations first-class citizens.
 But we'll need more work in this direction.

-### How can we make LLMs even better as gateways to existing knowledge?
+### How can we make LMs even better as gateways to existing knowledge?

-We should enable LLMs to
+We should enable LMs to
 - **Directly integrate with daily tools** to understand user context better - read the code repository for my project on GitHub, the draft of the paper I'm writing in Overleaf, the conversations with my collaborators on Slack, the learning curves for my training runs in WandB, etc.
 - **Understand other modalities** (images, videos, audio) as well as language - ChatGPT is already setting a high bar for images and audio, although it's not nearly as good at image understanding as it is at text understanding yet
 - **Synthesize** large amounts of information